MATERIALS with Mathew Lynn

 • Dioxazine Purple

-Art Spectrum is a good basic artist quality range.
-I use a number of brands depending on which version works best for me - including Old Holland, Michael Harding, Wallace Seymour.
+Art Spectrum is a reasonable basic artist quality range, but I use mostly other brands depending on which version works best for me - including Old Holland, Michael Harding and Wallace Seymour.

-You don’t need to buy the expensive version of a particular colour, but you will notice the difference in terms of colour strength.
+You don’t need to buy the expensive version of a particular colour, but you will notice the difference in terms of colour strength (and opacity with the Cadmiums).
 Also, the more expensive artist quality brands will go further, because there is more pure pigment ground into the oil and packed into each tube.

 Flesh tones, from the time of the Egyptian Fayum portraits, through to Titan, Velasquez, Manet and so on, have only ever required a very limited palette based around Lead White, Black, Earth Yellow, Earth Red, and perhaps one stronger red like Vermillion.
 Contemporary painting allows us to go in any direction we want, but it is essential to understand how rendering simple flesh works!